Abe Jacobs: Professional career

-Early career
+Early career (1958–1959)

 After the Olympic trials, Jacobs decided to wrestle as a professional and was trained by The Zebra Kid.
 He was assisted by Al Costello, whom he trained with as an amateur, and future tag team partner Don Curtis.
-Jacobs made his professional debut against his trainer, The Zebra Kid, in Hastings in 1958; substituting for George McKay, their match served as the main event.
+Jacobs made his professional debut against his trainer, the Zebra Kid, in Hastings in 1958; substituting for George McKay, their match served as the main event.
 It was during this match that he debuted his trademark submission hold, the "Kiwi Roll", which was covered by local newspapers the following day.
 After wrestling nearly a dozen matches for the New Zealand Wrestling Union, among his opponents being Ricky Waldo, Tony Olivas, Dick Hrstich, Andre Drapp, Fred Wright and Jack Bence, he was brought over to the United States where he worked for promoter Al Karasick in Hawaii.
-This was one of the most popular territories to work for at the time due to its high salaries, little travel time and, due to the promotion running only 3 shows a week, there was generally plenty of recreational time.
+This was one of the most popular territories to work for at the time due to its high salaries, little travel time and, due to the promotion running only three shows a week, there was generally plenty of recreational time.